mariorobertofortunato/QuoteGenerator/README.md

 Lastly, this fragment shows the quotes that the user has previously found interesting, and decided to save.
 It's basically just a RecyclerView loading data from a ROOM db.
 The fragment is initiated with a MotionLayout animation, always for the sake of a more engaging UX.

+*** HOW I MET PROJECT SPECS ***

+°°° Android UI/UX

+- "Build a navigable interface consisting of multiple screens of functionality and data."

+Three screens have been implemented, and navigation between them is managed by a Navigation Controller.
+An argument bundle (= the providerID) is also passed from the Home Fragment and the Quote Fragment.

+- "Construct interfaces that adhere to Android standards and display appropriately on screens of different size and resolution."

+ConstraintLayout is the layout of choice, and its children are properly identified and constrained.
+Nested layouts have been avoided (as much as possible).
+Res directories include string, drawables, colors and dimensions.
+A RecyclerView is used to display data from the database (=the saved quotes)

+- "Animate UI components to better utilize screen real estate and create engaging content."

+A MotionLayout manage the transition between the Quote Fragment and the Fav Fragment.
+Specifically, it impacts the alpha attribute of the destination fragment.
+A couple more animation are set for the "heart" and providers buttons.

+°°° Local and Network data

+- "Connect to and consume data from a remote data source such as a RESTful API."

+Data is retrieved from 4 different API using Retrofit library and gson helper.
+Network request are operated inside the ViewModel using suspend functions and Coroutines.
+Read/write operations from/to the DB are handled coverting data asDomainModel or asDBModel.

+- "Load network resources, such as Bitmap Images, dynamically and on-demand."

+The app retrieves an image from a API, convert it to Bitmap and show it to the user, while providing a placeholder in case of missing Internet connection.
+Picasso library was used for this task.

+- "Store data locally on the device for use between application sessions and/or offline use."

+The app stores data with appropriate data types inside an internal ROOM database, granting data persistence across sessions.
+Operations over the DB are managed asynchronously.

+°°° Android system and hardware integration

+- "Architect application functionality using MVVM."

+- "Implement logic to handle and respond to hardware and system events that impact the Android Lifecycle."

+- "Utilize system hardware to provide the user with advanced functionality and features."